urbanjost/M_intrinsics/docs/intrinsics.md

   start of the rightmost occurrence rather than the leftmost.

 - **kind**
-  : if **kind** is present, the kind type parameter is that speciﬁed by the value of
+  : if **kind** is present, the kind type parameter is that specified by the value of
     **kind**; otherwise the kind type parameter is that of default integer type.

 ### **Result**